stcmz/mccsx/README.md

 mccsx compiles with [.NET SDK v5.0].
 Follow the official guide to download and install the SDK before the build.
 The SDK also comes with the Visual Studio 2019 installer version 16.8 or higher.

-The Visual Studio solution and project files are provided.
-One may open `mccsx.sln` in Visual Studio 2019 and do a rebuild (predefined profiles for Windows/Linux/macOS are also provided).
+The Visual Studio solution and project files, as well as the vscode settings are provided.
+One may open `mccsx.sln` in Visual Studio 2019 and do a rebuild (predefined profiles for Windows/Linux/macOS are also provided), or open the cloned repository in vscode and run the build task.

 The generated objects are placed in the `obj` folder, and the generated executable are placed in the `bin` folder.